Jason Peters back at left tackle for the Eagles

 Peters, a nine-time Pro Bowl pick and two-time All-Pro, was playing right guard during training camp and reportedly wanted more money to return to left tackle.

 But Eagles coach Doug Pederson said Peters walked into his office Monday morning and told him he’d be willing to move back.
+Pederson declined to discuss Peters’ contract but made it seem that Peters made the decision without getting an increase on his one-year, $3.1 million deal.

+“This is the unselfishness, this is who he is,” Pederson said.
+“He sacrifices not only his body but for the football team. … I was thrilled to death when he shared the news.
+I couldn’t have been happier.
+It shows a sign of great leadership by him.
+I had not expected this.
+It’s one of those pleasant surprises that we all hoped would come true.”

-The Eagles re-signed Peters after three-time Pro Bowl right guard Brandon Brooks tore his Achilles tendon in June.
+The Eagles announced in the spring they weren’t bring Peters back after 11 seasons in Philadelphia.
+But the team re-signed Peters after three-time Pro Bowl right guard Brandon Brooks tore his Achilles tendon in June.

-Second-year pro Andre Dillard, a first-round pick in 2019, was slated to replace Peters at left tackle but he sustained a season-ending biceps injury two weeks ago.
+Second-year pro Andre Dillard, a first-round pick in 2019, was slated to replace Peters at left tackle but he suffered a season-ending biceps injury two weeks ago.

+“This move really solidifies the left side for us and puts us in a better position moving forward,” Pederson said.

+Matt Pryor, a sixth-round pick in 2018, was practicing at left tackle after Dillard went down.
+Pederson said Pryor, Nate Herbig and rookie fourth-round pick Jack Driscoll are in the mix to start at right guard when the Eagles open the season at Washington on Sunday.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL